tinybirdco/use-case-examples/change_column_type_to_lowcardinality/README.md

          pathname,
          uniqState(session_id) AS visits,
 ```

-Then, we will need to increase the `VERSION` inside `.tinyenv` to indicate we are going to release a new version

 Finally, we need to create two new deploy scripts `deploy/0.0.1/cd-deploy.sh` and `deploy/0.0.1/ci-deploy.sh`.
 These new deployment scripts will be executed when running the CI and CD and will use the `populate_with_backfill` script to fill the new version of the MV with the existing data from the landing datasource